UFP Industries, Inc. (NASDAQ:UFPI) VP Sells $368,819.22 in Stock

-UFP Industries (NASDAQ:UFPI) last announced its quarterly earnings data on Wednesday, February 24th.
-The construction company reported $1.02 EPS for the quarter, beating the Thomson Reuters’ consensus estimate of $0.81 by $0.21.
-UFP Industries had a return on equity of 16.77% and a net margin of 4.66%.
-On average, equities research analysts forecast that UFP Industries, Inc. will post 3.8 EPS for the current fiscal year.
+The firm also recently announced a quarterly dividend, which will be paid on Monday, March 15th.
+Shareholders of record on Monday, March 1st will be paid a $0.15 dividend.
+The ex-dividend date is Friday, February 26th.
+This is a boost from UFP Industries’s previous quarterly dividend of $0.13.
+This represents a $0.60 dividend on an annualized basis and a yield of 0.92%.
+UFP Industries’s payout ratio is 20.62%.

-Hedge funds have recently modified their holdings of the business.
-Duality Advisers LP lifted its holdings in shares of UFP Industries by 111.3% in the 4th quarter.
-Duality Advisers LP now owns 30,259 shares of the construction company’s stock worth $1,681,000 after buying an additional 15,939 shares during the period.
-Mercer Global Advisors Inc. ADV lifted its holdings in shares of UFP Industries by 67.0% in the 3rd quarter.
-Mercer Global Advisors Inc. ADV now owns 13,140 shares of the construction company’s stock worth $743,000 after buying an additional 5,273 shares during the period.
-First Trust Advisors LP lifted its holdings in shares of UFP Industries by 14.9% in the 4th quarter.
-First Trust Advisors LP now owns 37,231 shares of the construction company’s stock worth $2,068,000 after buying an additional 4,842 shares during the period.
-Arrowstreet Capital Limited Partnership lifted its holdings in shares of UFP Industries by 35.9% in the 3rd quarter.
-Arrowstreet Capital Limited Partnership now owns 451,125 shares of the construction company’s stock worth $25,493,000 after buying an additional 119,225 shares during the period.
-Finally, Planned Solutions Inc. purchased a new stake in shares of UFP Industries in the 4th quarter worth $39,000.
-Institutional investors and hedge funds own 79.40% of the company’s stock.
+Several equities research analysts recently issued reports on the company.
+DA Davidson increased their price objective on UFP Industries from $67.00 to $75.00 and gave the stock a “buy” rating in a research note on Thursday, February 25th.
+Wedbush reiterated a “neutral” rating on shares of UFP Industries in a report on Thursday, February 25th.
+Zacks Investment Research upgraded shares of UFP Industries from a “hold” rating to a “strong-buy” rating and set a $73.00 price target for the company in a report on Tuesday, March 2nd.
+Finally, BMO Capital Markets upped their price objective on shares of UFP Industries from $57.00 to $66.00 in a research note on Wednesday, March 3rd.
+Two equities research analysts have rated the stock with a hold rating, two have assigned a buy rating and two have issued a strong buy rating to the company.
+UFP Industries presently has an average rating of “Buy” and a consensus target price of $61.50.

-UFPI has been the topic of several analyst reports.
-Zacks Investment Research raised UFP Industries from a “hold” rating to a “strong-buy” rating and set a $73.00 target price on the stock in a research report on Tuesday, March 2nd.
-BMO Capital Markets boosted their target price on UFP Industries from $57.00 to $66.00 in a research report on Wednesday, March 3rd.
-DA Davidson boosted their target price on UFP Industries from $67.00 to $75.00 and gave the company a “buy” rating in a research report on Thursday, February 25th.
-Finally, Wedbush reissued a “neutral” rating on shares of UFP Industries in a research report on Thursday, February 25th.
-Two research analysts have rated the stock with a hold rating, two have assigned a buy rating and two have assigned a strong buy rating to the company’s stock.
-The company presently has an average rating of “Buy” and a consensus price target of $61.50.
+Hedge funds have recently bought and sold shares of the business.
+Norges Bank bought a new position in shares of UFP Industries during the 4th quarter valued at $51,065,000.
+SG Capital Management LLC increased its position in UFP Industries by 82.6% during the fourth quarter.
+SG Capital Management LLC now owns 585,193 shares of the construction company’s stock worth $32,507,000 after buying an additional 264,762 shares during the last quarter.
+BlackRock Inc. raised its holdings in UFP Industries by 2.7% during the fourth quarter.
+BlackRock Inc. now owns 9,371,638 shares of the construction company’s stock valued at $520,594,000 after buying an additional 246,587 shares in the last quarter.
+Royce & Associates LP raised its holdings in UFP Industries by 68.3% during the fourth quarter.
+Royce & Associates LP now owns 364,543 shares of the construction company’s stock valued at $20,250,000 after buying an additional 147,899 shares in the last quarter.
+Finally, AJO LP lifted its position in shares of UFP Industries by 152.4% in the third quarter.
+AJO LP now owns 233,700 shares of the construction company’s stock worth $13,205,000 after buying an additional 141,120 shares during the last quarter.
+79.40% of the stock is owned by institutional investors.

 About UFP Industries